nonas-hunter/warmup_project/README.md

 The majority of time spent on this behavior trying to figure out how to interpret the data we were given by our odometry subscriber.
 Our lives were made significanly easier by the discovery of the [transformations.py](http://docs.ros.org/jade/api/tf/html/python/transformations.html) library, which allowed us to convert from the given quaternions to simple Euler angles, given a specifed axis order.

-After that, it was simply a matter or converting the Euler angles into a convient span of angles.
+After that, it was simply a matter of converting the Euler angles into a convient span of angles.
 Unfortunely, we kept the default span, which ranged from -PI to PI, instead of shifting over to a 0-2PI span.
 This caused headaches later on and eventually lead us to hard code the movements into the robot which could have easily been avoided.

-    Key Takeaway: While it may seem easier to hardcode actions into the NEATO it is always better to try and generalize the code which makes it much more robust and allows for code reuse if a similar action needs to be completed in a different behavior.
+>Key Takeaway: While it may seem easier to hardcode actions into the NEATO it is always better to try and generalize the code.
+This makes the code much more robust and allows for code reuse if a similar action needs to be implemented in a different behavior.

 ## Following a Wall